Luscii/olvg-corona-check-protocol/olvg-luscii-protocol-v01.md

 > **Note:** The names in `code`-font indicate variable-names in the resulting dataset.
 See also the section Available Data below.

-### Daily measurements
+### Daily repeated measurements
-The daily experience sampling surveys measure the following:
+Participants can effectively choose to fill out each of the following measures independently every day:

 - `temperature`: "Please measure and fill out your temperature:"
 - `throat`: "Do you have a sore throat?" with answer categories: